neuropsychology/Neuropsydia.py/docs/tutorials/getting_started.rst

 Execute your code
 ------------------

-The rest of your code will go between the `start()` and the `close()` functions.
+The rest of your code will go between the :code:`start()` and the :code:`close()` functions.
 But these 3 lines are a minimal working program, so let's try it.

-To execute an entire python program, **always open a new python console** (in spyder, go to console, then click on `open a new python console`, then press F5, - or the green arrow).
+To execute an entire python program, **always open a new python console** (in spyder, go to console, then click on :code:`open a new python console`, then press F5, - or the green arrow).

 **Do it.**

 ...

-Tadaaaa, *voilà*, you've created your first neuropsydia-based program :wink:
+Tadaaaa, *voilà*, you've created your first neuropsydia-based program :)